You know how it is:

 Want people to pay attention throughout your meeting?

-Start your meeting by sharing their successes – things they’ve done well the past week or month.
+Start your meeting by sharing their successes… So, things they’ve done well the past week or month.

 This does a few things for you:

-Now, you don’t want to make up nice things for the sake of it.
-People will see through false flattery.
-But highlight skills and strengths in a genuine way.
-For example, highlight a successful project.
+Highlight skills and strengths in a genuine way.
+For example, talk about a successful project.
 Or thank a coworker who always makes people around him or her smile.

 You’ll see your meeting engagement skyrocket.